DeveloLongScript/MHSF/README.md

 ## The MHSF Project

+> [!IMPORTANT]
+> You are on the `v2` branch.
+Features may be broken as MHSF is getting rebuilt from the ground up.

 A modern, third-party Minehut server list that is completely open-source, built using top of the line web technologies.
 Not built to take your money or time, find a server in minutes.
 Completely ad-free.

 ## Security